myrmidonmax/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

-Python 2 as it provides greater support for third-party modules.
-Also the issue of libraries seems to be in the favour of P2.
+Python 3 as it is new standard and I excpect there will be solutions found for the compatibility with libraries.

 ###Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Open Terminal and enter 'python --version'